Georrw1/OpenDRT-based-colorspace-conversion-visualizer/README.md

 - **Hybrid OCIO 2.0 Config Generation**: Dynamically bundles and generates OCIO 2.0 configurations.
 It not only registers the custom OpenDRT transform as the default View but also integrates complex ColorSpace and Roles settings required by industrial DCC software (Nuke, Mari, Substance Painter), ensuring seamless pipeline integration.
 - **Node Flowchart (DAG) & Pixel Probe**: Click node by node to view the state of color flow, combined with KaTeX formula rendering to show the exact mathematical operations corresponding to the kernel.
 Provides a highly accurate single-pixel RGB input/output probe.
 - **Multi-Dimensional Visualization**:
   - **2D CIE 1931 Chromaticity Diagram**: Displays the scatter distribution of source and target pixels and their convergence towards the D65 white point.
+High-resolution spectral locus boundary.
+  - **Curves / Mathematical Oscilloscope**: Dynamic mathematical plotting including Tonescale, Hue Shift (split into RGB components), Brilliance, and OETF/EOTF Transfer functions.
+Features a real-time pixel probe projection and dynamic LaTeX formula panel.
   - **3D Gamut Volume (Three.js)**: Supports Clip, Tonemap, and Raw modes (unclamped true HDR extension breaking the 4.0 limit) for pixel point clouds, accurately reconstructing path-to-white trajectories.

 ### 3. Tech Stack